Podium orchestrations provide an easy way to create, visualize and monitor cross-channel triggered campaigns for each customer touch point.

 When a component is configured, a default description is added.
 You can easily edit the description by clicking and typing text in the description field.

-You can then zoom in or out of an orchestration and then print for sharing with other team members.
+You can zoom in or out of an orchestration and print for sharing with other team members.

 Publish and Enable

-Once all components are configured and message content is created and published you can publish the entire orchestration by clicking the Publish Draft button.
+Once all components are configured and message content is created, you can publish the entire orchestration by clicking the Publish Draft button.

-If any components are not complete or there are unpublished messages, you will see an error with the incomplete components highlighted.
+If any components are left incomplete, you will see an error with the incomplete components highlighted.

-After successfully publishing the orchestration, you can then enable it using the Enable/Disable dropdown.
-In the published state, the delay, filter, and action message are read-only until the orchestration is copied to draft.
+After successfully publishing the orchestration, you can enable it using the Enable/Disable dropdown.
+In the published state, the delay, filter and action components are read-only until the orchestration is copied to draft.

 Once published, you have the option to Copy to Draft and make any edits to the orchestration without affecting the live published version.
 All past published versions will be saved.

-When an orchestration is running and then disabled, all message sending will be stopped for that orchestration, even if the contact is in the delayed state and all KPI updates will resume once the orchestration is enabled.
+When an orchestration is running and then disabled, all message sending will be stopped for that orchestration, even if the contact is in the delayed state, and all updates to Podium insights will resume once the orchestration is enabled.

-- Triggered - Total number of contacts that triggered the orchestration
+- Total/Unique Triggered - total or unique number of contacts that triggered the orchestration

-- Delayed - the number of triggered contacts in the delayed state
+- Delayed - number of triggered contacts in the delayed state

-- Email Sent - the number of contacts that received the email message
+- Email Sent - number of contacts that received the email message

-- Push Sent - (if enabled in the account)the number of contacts that received the push message
+- Push Sent - (if enabled in the account) number of contacts that received the push message

-If viewing the analytics from past versions, you will see all performance KPIs up until the point that version was re-published.
+If viewing Podium insights for past orchestration versions, you will see all campaign metrics up until the point that version was re-published.

 Copy to Draft

-Copying to draft provides an easy way to modify all aspects of the orchestration without affecting the orchestration KPIs.
+Copying to draft provides an easy way to modify all aspects of the orchestration without affecting Podium insights.
 When an enabled orchestration is copied to draft, the existing orchestration will continue to run until the new draft is republished.

-When copying to draft and adding a new action, the contact that received the 1st msg will need to re-trigger the orchestration to receive any new messages, assuming the contact met the audience criteria and were not filtered out.
+When copying to draft and adding a new action, the contact that received the initial message will need to re-trigger the orchestration to receive messages created with the new action, assuming the contact met the audience criteria and were not filtered out.